Riddz04/rizzify/README.md

 Welcome to Rizzify!

 This is a simple website I created for personal use and as a practice project to improve my web development skills.
-The website is hosted on GitHub Pages and can be accessed here.
+The website is hosted on GitHub Pages and can be accessed here-> https://riddz04.github.io/rizzify/

 Features: